scholarslab/scholarslab.github.io/pages/for-students/dh_fellows.md

 A complete application package will include the following materials, all of which should be emailed directly to [Brandon Walsh](mailto:bmw9t@virginia.edu):

-* a cover letter, addressed to the selection committee, containing:
+* a cover letter (roughly 2 pages single-spaced), addressed to the selection committee, containing:
   * a summary of the applicant’s plan for use of digital technologies in his or her dissertation research;
   * a summary of the applicant’s experience with digital projects;
   * and a description of UVa library digital resources (content or expertise) that are relevant to the proposed project;